microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. Business Central’s *companyId* property isn’t included when submitting subscriptions and receiving notifications of business events for now.
 1. When creating Power Automate flows with the **When an action is performed** trigger, you can’t select specific companies to subscribe for their business events, so business event subscriptions are submitted for all companies accessible to you for now.
+1. Translation and versioning for business events aren’t supported for now.